-The role of Board member is to work with and support the Chair in directing Healthwatch Stockton-on-Tees and ensuring the organisation achieves its aims and objectives.
-He/she will ensure that Healthwatch Stockton-on-Tees is effective, inclusive and accountable to local people and makes an impact on local NHS and social care service delivery.
+The role of Board member is to work with the Healthwatch Stockton-on-Tees Team and the Chair in directing Healthwatch Stockton-on-Tees and ensuring the organisation achieves its aims and objectives.
+He/she will ensure that Healthwatch Stockton-on-Tees is effective, inclusive, and accountable to local people and makes an impact on local NHS and care service delivery.